KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### Step 4: Compute Screen Bounds
 ![step4](/assets/v0.11/svsms/VSM_Step4.png)

 Each cascade will have its own ViewProjection matrix for rendering, and this means that it can be represented as a virtual screen.
-For each virtual pixel we can map it to a page table entry, check if that entry is dirty and if so, that portion of the virtual screen needs to be renered.
+For each virtual pixel we can map it to a page table entry, check if that entry is dirty and if so, that portion of the virtual screen needs to be rendered.
 At the end we will have a set of screen tiles (each as large as a page) that need to be rendered.
 In the picture this region of screen tiles that need to be rendered is green while everything in red can be skipped.

 You'll notice that some pages marked 0 are included in the page bounds.
 This represents some degree of wasted effort, but for simplicity the renderable screen region is made rectangular.